 Learning to cook is an activity you can have fun doing; it allows you to be creative, and you can get a lot of gratification from using your new cooking skills.
 You can enroll in classes anywhere: as near as your local community college or as far as another country, where you can learn to cook their unique cuisine.
 You can even create a vacation around finding, eating, and learning to cook the healthful meals that excite you most.
 Additionally, cooking is a great way to be connected to others in a positive process.
 For some tasty inspiration, check out my healthy cooking video series on the website.

-These twelve items are just a small sampling of the many wonderful things you can do to bring better health into your life.
+These eight items are just a small sampling of the many wonderful things you can do to love yourself and bring better health into your life.
 Sometimes you have to put yourself first and recharge, pamper, and enjoy a much needed and well deserved time out.
 Don’t put it off.
 Treat yourself periodically, and reap the benefits!

 References and Resources:

 - Brooks G, Matthews K. Are Vacations Good for Your Health?
 The 9-Year Mortality Experience After the Multiple Risk Factor Intervention Trial.
-Psychosomatic Medicine, 2000; published online at http://people.umass.edu/econ340/vacations_health.pdf.
+Psychosomatic Medicine.
+2000;62:608–612.

 - Tugend A. Vacations Are Good for You, Medically Speaking.
 The New York Times.
 June 7, 2008.